 My next point is to look at life itself as it's planted and tended.
 So, where does life come from in this little Universe?
 We believe that the Universe is 13.7 billion years of age.
 But we know that our planet is only 4.6 billion years old.
 And so, there are parts of this Universe which are literally three times older than Planet Earth.
 Do we want to believe that for two–thirds of the existence of this Universe nothing happened — and that life then began to breed only on Planet Earth?

 For me, that's ridiculous.
 I'm totally convinced that life started elsewhere long before it started on Planet Earth.
 And it became very complex long before Planet Earth was seeded.
 Later on, life was planted on Planet Earth.
 By whom?
 And how?
-When Sir Francis Drake, the discoverer of DNA, was asked about this he said, “I believe it is through directed panspermia, that spores came from outer space and settled on Planet Earth and began to grow.”
+When Sir Francis Crick, the discoverer of DNA, was asked about this he said, “I believe it is through directed panspermia, that spores came from outer space and settled on Planet Earth and began to grow.”
 And when somebody asked him, “How could spores exist in inter–galactic space?” he said,“because they were sent here in specially designed capsules.”
 Now, I think actually, it's a bit more hands–on than that.

 I don't think that some extraordinary extra-terrestrial civilization bombarded Planet Earth with capsules filled with spores of life, but rather that the ET’s themselves visited here.
 I believe that many different extra–terrestrial societies, much more advanced than we are, visited the Planet and treated it as a garden.
 And they planted the garden.
 And they've come back regularly.
 And they've weeded the garden.
 And they've fertilized the garden.
 And sometimes they've grafted new stuff onto it and they genetically modified it.
 And then, finally, as we've read in the Scriptures, they created us in their own image and likeness.
 So what does that mean?
 That they finally bred a life form that somehow resembled those who planted the garden.